The Brisk Lad / The Sheepstealer / All I Have Is My Own

 This version of The Sheepstealer is a song I've always known, and I don't know why.
 When I heard The Voice Squad do it some years ago, it stirred up memories, I don't know where from, and I started singing it, maybe again.
 I chose to see this song, not as the boast of a braggart poacher who knows no fear, but as the declaration of a man who has no choice, no other way of feeding his kids, as indeed was the case when these songs were created.
 Four different Dorset singers provided Hammond with the song, and as far as I know it's not been found anywhere else.

 Faustus sang Brisk Lad in 2008 on their CD Faustus.
-The sleeve notes commented:
+They noted: